Loading

 Benvenuto a Marsala

-I arrived in Sicily on a Friday evening and the first thing I noticed was how warm it was compared to the Netherlands.
-We went straight to a birthday party and even though I didn't know anyone it was really fun.
-People here just seem really easy to be around.
+So I arrived in Sicily on a Friday evening and honestly the first thing I noticed was how warm it was compared to the Netherlands.
+I was pretty tired from travelling but literally as soon as I got there we went straight to a birthday party of someone my exchange partner knew.
+I didn't really know anyone there but it was actually fun and the people were really welcoming.
+I was exhausted by the end of it but it was a good first impression of Sicilian social life.
+People here just seem really social and easy to be around.

 Arancini

-Saturday we slept in and then went to get arancini, a fried rice ball with meat inside and one of Sicily's most traditional dishes.
+On Saturday we slept in which we really needed after the night before.
+After waking up we went to get arancini which is basically a fried rice ball with meat inside and it's one of Sicily's most traditional dishes.
 I wasn't sure what to expect but I actually really liked it.
-After that we watched a handball match, ate great pizza, and hung out with friends in the evening.
+After that we went to watch a handball match which was fun even though one team was clearly way better than the other so it wasn't exactly a close game.
+We ended the day at a pizzeria (also really good) and then hung out with some friends in the evening.
+Pretty solid day overall.

 Sunday with the Family

+Sunday was probably my first real experience of how important family is in Sicilian culture.
 We had lunch with my exchange partner's whole family and the food just kept coming.
-In the afternoon we went to a football match and it started raining heavily.
-The whole pitch turned into a swamp and everyone got covered in mud.
+Every time I thought we were done eating another dish showed up.
+It was all really good but I was absolutely stuffed by the end of it.
+It felt really welcoming though, like they genuinely wanted to make sure I was comfortable and well fed.
+In the afternoon we went to a football match which started fine but then it started raining pretty heavily.
+The whole field basically turned into a swamp and all of the players were getting covered in mud.
 It sounds bad but it was actually hilarious to watch.
+Definitely one of those moments you don't plan but end up remembering the most from the trip.

 Exchange 2026